 The aim of U.S. Department of Education Green Ribbon Schools (ED-GRS) is to inspire schools, districts and Institutions of Higher Education (IHEs) to strive for 21st century excellence by highlighting promising practices and resources that all can employ.
 To that end, the award recognizes schools, districts, and IHEs that:

 - reduce environmental impact and costs;

 - improve the health and wellness of schools, students, and staff; and

-Combined progress in ALL three of these areas, collectively known as Pillars, serves as the basis for recognition.
-ED-GRS aligns with the U.S. Department of Education’s (Department’s or ED’s) cross-cutting goals for education, including improving student, staff, and facility performance and increasing efficiency at the federal, state, and local levels.
-At the postsecondary level, these Pillars help to support the goals of reduced college costs, increased completion rates, higher rates of employment, and robust civic skills among graduates.
-The recognition award is part of a U.S. Department of Education (ED) effort to identify and communicate practices that result in improved student engagement, academic achievement, graduation rates, and workforce preparedness; and reinforces federal efforts to increase energy independence and economic security.
+Combined progress in ALL three of these areas, known as Pillars, serves as the basis for recognition.
+ED-GRS aligns with the U.S. Department of Education’s (Department’s or ED’s) cross-cutting goals for education, including improving student, staff, and facility performance and increasing efficiency at federal, state, and local levels.
+It is part of a U.S. Department of Education (ED) effort to identify and communicate practices that result in improved student engagement, academic achievement, graduation rates, and workforce preparedness.

 Note: Schools, districts, colleges and universities do not apply for the award to ED, but to their state education authorities.